Canada’s Supporting Women in Film Trades (SWIFT) Conference Report 2023

 The opening of day two featured a speakers session from Manitoba Crown Attorney Chantal Boutin, who alongside moderator, Rebecca Gibson (Partner of Eagle Vision, Member of CMPA, Member of ACTRA).
 Both spoke passionately about the power of mentorship for women and the importance of investing in yourself.
 This session was sponsored by Warner Bros Discovery Access Canada and was introduced by Kim Derko (An award-winning Director of Photography and Director, a full member of the Canadian Society of Cinematographers, IATSE 667 & 669, The ICFC, ARRAY Crew and the Directors Guild of Canada).

-All the educational sessions conducted during the SWIFT conference were evaluated with strong approval ratings including over 90% of the attendees strongly agreeing that the skills they learned at the conference helped them in their job or career.
+All the educational sessions conducted during the SWIFT conference were evaluated with strong approval ratings including over 99.2% of the participants of SWIFT 2023 strongly agreeing or agreeing that:

 During the conference all participants were given the opportunity to ask questions in a group dynamic at the end of every panel.
 The panelists and participants also utilized networking breaks between each educational session to develop new working connections and have their questions answered in an open environment.